Mordarski-Networks/Mordarski-Networks-assets/CONTRIBUTING.md

 example.org##
 ```

+### Updating Last Modified Timestamp

+To update the last modified timestamp, run [get-utc-date.py](https://github.com/Mordarski-Networks/Mordarski-Networks-assets/blob/main/scripts/get-utc-date.py) and replace the old timestamp by selecting it and pasting the new timestamp on the selected text.

+*Note: You will need to install [Python 3](https://www.python.org/) on your computer to run the [get-utc-date.py](https://github.com/Mordarski-Networks/Mordarski-Networks-assets/blob/main/scripts/get-utc-date.py) script.*

 ## Website Requests

 If you want to suggest for a website to be added to the filter list, you can do it [here](https://github.com/Mordarski-Networks/Mordarski-Networks-assets/discussions).